 The administrative offices are open from 8 a.m. to 5 p.m.
-Monday through Friday.
+Monday through Thursday and from 8 a.m. to 4 p.m. on Friday.

 Please make appointments in advance, if possible.
 See the Campus Office Directory on the next page for assistance in contacting the appropriate office.